22 Popular/Critically Acclaimed Movies With Disturbing Flaws

 The movie: Shakespeare in Love is the period romantic comedy that won the 1999 Oscar for Best Picture.

-The problem: Shakespeare in Love is what happened when someone deconstructed Romeo and Juliette and threw in a bunch of jokes built around dramatic irony and the fact that men used to play all of the rolls in theatrical performances.
+The problem: Shakespeare in Love is what happened when someone deconstructed Romeo and Juliette and threw in a bunch of jokes built around dramatic irony and the fact that men used to play all of the roles in theatrical performances.
 It won Best Picture over Saving Private Ryan.
 Gwyneth Paltrow also won Best Actress for a role that required remarkably little emotional range.
 Cate Blanchette had been the favorite for her performance in Elizabeth, and it was also the year Meryl Streep gave an amazing performance (my favorite of hers) as a cancer stricken mother in One True Thing.

 This Film is Not Yet Rated (2006)